ultimate271/notes/tolkien/ringsofpower.md

 but Sauron gathered his strength again, and Anárion knew that unless help should come his kingdom would not long stand.

+### March of Elendil and Gil-galad through Imladris
 Now Elendil and Gil-galad took counsel together, for they perceived that Sauron would grow too strong and would overcome all his enemies one by one, if they did not unite against him.
 Therefore they made that League which is called the Last